pantrypoints/sp/content/en/research/countries/china/xi/chapter-09e.md

 2. Promote the extensive and multi-level institutionalization of socialist consultative democracy

-Socialist consultative democracy is an important form of democracy under the leadership of the Communist Party of China, in which all aspects of the people conduct extensive consultations before and during the implementation of decisions on major issues of reform, development and stability and practical issues involving the vital interests of the masses, and strive to form consensus.
+Socialist consultative democracy is an important form of democracy under the leadership of the CCP, in which all aspects of the people conduct extensive consultations before and during the implementation of decisions on major issues of reform, development and stability and practical issues involving the vital interests of the masses, and strive to form consensus.
 2 "Socialist consultative democracy is a unique form and unique advantage of China's socialist